-Playing tennis actually was an accident for me, because one day when I was 7 years old, my badminton coach canceled on my training that day and I was already at the club, so my dad asked me if I wanted to try tennis.
+Playing tennis was an accident for me because one day when I was seven years old, my badminton coach canceled on my training that day and I was already at the club, so my dad asked me if I wanted to try tennis.
 I did and I in an instant I fell in love with the sport.
 I decided to pursue it because it was the sport I enjoyed the most among all the others that I tried namely swimming, gymnastics, and badminton.

-Villanueva claimed her first national champion title under the 12 and under girls singles category at 11 years old at the Tru-Flex National Age-Group in 2011 sanctioned by Philippine Tennis Academy(PHILTA).
+Villanueva claimed her first national champion title under the 12 under girls singles category at 11 years old at the Tru-Flex National Age-Group in 2011 sanctioned by Philippine Tennis Academy(PHILTA).

-Villanueva’s recent local achievements under the new Unified Tennis Philippines (UTP) ranking system include her championship title under the 18 and under girls category in the Cebuana Lhuillier Age-Group Tennis Championship at Orchard Golf & Tennis Country Club, Dasmariñas, Cavite.
+Villanueva’s recent local achievements under the new Unified Tennis Philippines (UTP) ranking system include her championship title under the 18 under girls category in the Cebuana Lhuillier Age-Group Tennis Championship at Orchard Golf & Tennis Country Club, Dasmariñas, Cavite.
 She also emerged runner-up in the 18 and under girls category and a quarterfinalist in the Women’s Open Singles category in the Palawan Pawnshop-Fr.
 Fernando Suarez Cup held in CSA Bulacan last January 13-20, 2018.

 In the year 2012 and 2013 Villanueva claimed the regional school competition gold medallist at the NCR Palaro.
 However, Villanueva refused to represent NCR in the Palarong Pambansa because she prioritized to play for the Philippine national team in the ITF World Juniors Tennis Competition held in Kuching Malaysia.